-People analytics is the application of math, statistics and modeling to worker-related data to see and predict patterns.
-In particular, people analytics, also known as HR analytics and talent analytics, is analysis used to make better decisions about all aspects of HR strategy with the goal of improving business performance.
+People analytics, also known as human resource (HR) analytics and talent analytics, is a form of big data that applies math, statistics and modeling to worker-related data to see and predict patterns.
+In particular, HR departments use people analytics to make better decisions about all aspects of HR strategy with the goal of improving business performance.

 HR analytics vs. people analytics

-HR analytics was the initial term used to describe the measurement of HR programs and their effectiveness, and it was done in HR data warehouses, which were primarily the realm of technologists.
+HR analytics was the initial term used to describe the measurement of human resource programs and their effectiveness.
+It was performed in HR data warehouses, which were primarily the realm of technologists.
 HR analytics has its origins in industrial psychology, studies to optimize production and thought leadership such as that represented in the 1984 book How to Measure Human Resources Management.
 The term HR analytics came into wider use as software providers increasingly offered what they called HR analytics tools.

 However, other terms also came into use -- especially people analytics, talent analytics and workforce analytics -- and were often still used synonymously, although HR analytics remained dominant as the catch-all term until recent years.

 In terms of meaning, talent analytics has been almost indistinguishable from the other terms, touching on everything from recruitment to workforce planning.

 Workforce analytics tends to refer both to the macro elements of HR strategy -- for example, the effect of changing demographics or issues surrounding skill gaps -- and more narrowly focused workforce planning issues, such as the staffing needed for a particular region or labor costs and productivity.

 People analytics has largely become the dominant term, according to many thought leaders, since all aspects of HR strategy, at their core, relate to people.
 Understanding talent pipeline issues and assessing which wellness and learning programs are working, for example, are all about people.